walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 ![zotero searching for citation](/assets/zotero_searching_for_citation.png)

+The input field now shows how the citation will show up.
+In most cases, however, we want to customize it.
+To do so, click on the citation to bring up some more options.
+Here you can add page numbers or, importantly suppress the author name depending on whether you only need the page numbers themselves.
+Let's give this entry the page numbers 45-7.
+Hit return to accept your changes.

 ![zotero give page numbers to citation](/assets/zotero_give_page_numbers_to_citation.png)

+Et voila!
+Your citation appears in the text

+![zotero example citation[(/assets/zotero_example_citation.png)

 insert citations in a text.
 Create an automatically updating bibliography.